What is Professional Dry Needling Therapy?

 Superficial Dry Needling

-Superficial dry needling is a technique that involves inserting needles into the skin, but not too deeply.
-Physiotherapists often employ the superficial dry needling technique when treating sensitive areas of the body, like the muscles in the lower back.
+Superficial dry needling is a gentler form of dry needle therapy that involves inserting needles just under the skin, targeting shallower muscles.
+Physiotherapists often employ the superficial needling technique when treating sensitive areas of the body, like the muscles in the lower back.

 Deep Dry Needling

-By understanding the differences between these dry-needling techniques, you can work with your physiotherapist to determine the best approach for your needs and conditions.
+By understanding the differences between these dry needling physiotherapy techniques, patients can work closely with their therapist to identify the most effective approach for their specific condition and recovery goals.

 Benefits of Dry Needling Therapy

 This therapy technique can help patients suffering from acute or chronic pain, irrespective of the issue.
-Dry needling therapy is extremely helpful in treating back pain, plantar fasciitis, back pain, and other neuromusculoskeletal issues.
-Some direct advantages of this therapy include the following:
+Dry needling therapy is extremely helpful in treating back pain, plantar fasciitis, and other neuromusculoskeletal issues.
+As part of dry needling physical therapy, it restores normal muscle function by improving circulation and reducing stiffness.
+Some direct advantages of this dry needling treatment include the following:

 - Improved muscle performance